 Before you forward…

-Do your due diligence and make the effort to verify the information.
-No matter how salacious or how badly you may want that information to be true, you may be surprised to find out that very often it is not.
+Do your due diligence and make an effort to verify the information.
+No matter how salacious or how badly you want that information to be accurate, you may be surprised to find out that it is not very often.

-We live in a time where there is more information at our fingertips than ever before.
-But that doesn’t mean that the information is legit.
-We tend to stay in our tribes and just follow that lead.
+We live in a time when there is more information at our fingertips than ever.
+But that doesn’t mean that the data is legit.
+Instead, we stay in our tribes and follow that lead.
 Is that to be popular?

-If you care what others think about you, you want to be that person that speaks from a point of knowledge and credibility.
+If you care what others think about you, you want to be someone who speaks from the point of knowledge and credibility.
 You want to use your critical thinking.
-If you don’t care what people think about you, don’t you care about being misled?
+But, on the other hand, if you don’t care what people think about you, don’t you care about being misled?

 Sadly, it appears more and more folks don’t.
-If they want to live their lives in willful ignorance that is their choice.
+That is their choice if they want to live their lives in willful ignorance.
 But that’s not for me.

 Even information you find on “well-known” websites should be questioned.
 Everything.
 Some of the biggest names can’t be trusted to give you all the facts.
-I find factual errors on some of the most “popular” websites all the time.
+I find factual errors on some of the most “popular” websites.
 The reality is many have an agenda.
 And it isn’t you knowing the truth.

-Everything you read or see online needs to be put through a “smell test” so that you are sure about its legitimacy before you act or react and include it in an email, comment, social media or blog post.
+Everything you read or see online needs to be put through a “smell test” to ensure its legitimacy before you act or react and include it in an email, comment, social media, or blog post.
 There is no such thing as blind trust online.

 How do you do vet facts in a day prevalent with misinformation?

-Read the information objectively to determine if it is presented in a balanced, reasonable and unbiased manner.
+Read the information objectively to determine if it is presented balanced, reasonably, and unbiased.
 You know bias when you see it.
 (Even if it is your own.)

-Do the statements, claims or assertions seem irrational or preposterous?
+Do the statements, claims, or assertions seem irrational or preposterous?
 Be honest.
-Note any conflict of interest that may have influenced the assertions being made.
+Note any conflict of interest that may have influenced the arguments being made.
 Is the source known for being one-sided?
-Seek out the other side and make up your own mind.
+Seek out the other side and make up your mind.

-Two good sites that can help you to double-check email, social media hoaxes and current Internet scams are:
+Truth or Fiction can help you to double-check email, social media hoaxes, and current Internet scams.

 The Truth Matters

-Bookmark these sites.
-Then use them as part of your effort to double-check anything that gives you a reason to pause or question.
-Critical thinking is a skill that you need to continually work at and hone.
-If it sounds too good to be true, ridiculous or one-sided — do a double-check.
+Bookmark Truth or Fiction.
+Then use it as part of your effort to double-check anything that gives you a reason to pause or question.
+Critical thinking is a skill that you need to work at continually and hone.
+If it sounds too good to be true, ridiculous, or one-sided — do a double-check.

-By doing so you join those smart and savvy onliners who don’t believe everything that is fed to them online or lands in their inbox.
-Because you choose to think for yourself.
+By doing so, you join those intelligent and savvy onliners who don’t believe everything that is fed to them online or lands in their inbox because you choose to think for yourself.